axa-group/Parsr/README.md

 1. `node.js` : The underlying framework upon which the platform is built.
 2. `qpdf` : For reading password-protected PDFs.
-3. `imagemagick` : For converting between file formats.
+3. `ghostscript` : For converting between file formats.

 ### 4.2.
 Extraction Dependencies